impress-org/seamless-donations/readme.txt

 Seamless Donations is so easy to install and configure that your Web site can accept donations via your Stripe or PayPal account within five minutes of downloading the plugin.

-**Seamless Donations is free and will never, ever charge you a commission.**
+**Seamless Donations is free and does not charge you a commission or percentage fee.**

+Other vendors take 2% right off the top of every Stripe transaction unless you purchase an expensive add-on.
+Seamless Donations does not siphon off money from donations intended for your good causes.

 Learn more on the [Seamless Donations home page](http://zatzlabs.com/project/seamless-donations/).